wbreeze/transmigration/docs/index.md

 1. After enough of your contacts have confirmed that they have the passkey, change the iCloud password to the passkey and **verify access**.
     * verify access.
-This is key, because access with the passkey is the only way you'll reincarnate your machines.
+This is key, because access with the passkey is the only way you'll access your KeePass database and reincarnate your machines.
 1. [Hard reset](reset) all three devices, including loss of the passkey
     * You have now lost access to everything until your friends help you
 1. Leave the backup drive behind.
 (It too is useless without the passkey,